DanielChronlund/DCToolbox/README.md

 **Parameters:**

 	-PrefixFilter
 	Description:	Only show the policies with this prefix.
+The filter is case sensitive.
 	Required:		false

 	-ShowTargetResources